We’ve compiled some frequently asked questions to help you navigate the process of signing up and completing orientation.

 Family Orientation

-No, there is no additional fee for family orientation.
+No, there is no additional fee for family members or guests to attend Family orientation.

 Online Orientation

-If you are a fall freshman required to attend New Student Orientation (NSO), you must finish Online Orientation at least two weeks before your in-person NSO.
-You will meet your advisor and register for classes during NSO.
+Fall, spring, or summer freshmen who are required to attend New Student Orientation (NSO): You must complete Online Orientation at least two weeks before your in‑person NSO date.
+You will meet with your advisor and register for classes during NSO.

 If you only need Online Orientation, your advisor will email you within two weeks to set up a meeting.
 After that, you can register for classes.
 If you do not hear from your advisor, email [email protected].

-Online Orientation usually closes one week before classes start.
-If you are a fall freshman required to attend New Student Orientation, you must finish Online Orientation at least two weeks before your in-person program.
+You should complete Online Orientation as soon as possible.
+Online Orientation typically closes one week before classes begin. freshmen admitted for fall, spring, or summer who are required to attend New Student Orientation (NSO): must complete Online Orientation at least two weeks before your scheduled in‑person NSO date.